young-hwanlee/online_robust_PCA/README.md

 </table>

 ### Foreground and Background
 After running algorithm, the foreground and the background of the video files are captured by the sparse matrix E and the low rank matrix X, respectively.
-Original, background, and foreground frames are shown below:
+Original, background, and foreground frames are displayed below:
 <table align='center'>
 <tr align='center'>
 <td> Original 1 </td>